-Any economy with high dependence on the fishing industry is bound to be vulnerable to the cyclical changes in prices and catches.
+Any economy with a high dependence on fisheries is bound to be vulnerable to the cyclical changes in prices and catches.
 These cyclical changes are volatile and have left their mark over time on the economic history of the islands.

-This dependence is evident in the export account of goods, of which fish products on average account for more than 95 percent of the export value (Appendix E, Table 3).
+This dependence is evident in the Export Account of Goods, of which fish products, on average, account for about 95% of the export value (Appendix E, Table 3).

 The Faroese economy is thus very sensitive to the international market for fish.
-Consequently, the export income can fluctuate significantly from one year to the next because of changes in catch and price, and these fluctuations spread quickly throughout the economy.
+Consequently, export income can fluctuate significantly from one year to the next because of the changes in catch and price, and these fluctuations spread quickly throughout the economy.